Annual Benefit Corporation Report

 Dear Green Coffee Roasters (Dear Green Ltd)

-Dear Green is a coffee roastery based in Glasgow, Scotland, established in 2011.
-Following our B Corp certification in 2020 we have formalised our company strategy to be defined simply by three pillars.
-Our focus has and always will be on; Product, People and Planet.
+Established in 2011, Dear Green is a coffee roastery based in Glasgow, Scotland.
+Following our B Corp certification in 2020 we have formalised our company strategy to be defined simply by three pillars: Product, People and Planet.
 All three have had a constant thread throughout our 10 year business journey.
 We believe that by maintaining this focus and through sustainable business practices we can achieve a positive and lasting impact on our coffee product, on people in our local and international community and on the effects of climate change on our planet.

 A Year In review - 2021